Jyotirya-jojo/TUTEDUDE_Asssignment01/README.md

 This repository contains my submission for **TUTEDUDE Assignment 01**, created as part of my Python learning journey.

+## 🧠 Program Functionality
+These programs are written in Python and perform the following tasks respectively:

+1. **Takes numerical input and performs various mathematical operations and generate a systematic output**

+2. **Takes user's name as input and generates a personalised greeting**

 ## 📝 Project Description
 These projects demonstrates basic Python programming concepts such as:
 - Mathemetical operations (addition, subtraction, multiplication, and division).